Alberta Highway 2: Enforcement and collisions

 The Queen Elizabeth II Highway between Calgary and Edmonton is prone to collisions in the winter, sometimes resulting in hours of delay, closures, and redirection of traffic onto sections of the adjacent Highway 2A.
 Deerfoot Trail in Calgary is also prone to a higher than average number of collisions due to its high volume and concentration of interchanges within a relatively short distance.

-Alberta Transportation has established several zones on the Queen Elizabeth II Highway where the 110 kph speed limit is enforced by aircraft.
+Alberta Transportation has established several zones on the Queen Elizabeth II Highway where the 110 km/h speed limit is enforced by aircraft.
 The program is conducted by the Royal Canadian Mounted Police, and was relaunched in 2013 after being on hiatus due to budget concerns.
 Several aircraft are used including the Eurocopter AS350 helicopter.
 The number of tickets written during the operation is generally not enough to negate the cost of operating the aircraft, but police have stated that they are catching drivers committing infractions over a longer stretch of the road.
 In 2016, Leduc proposed photo radar speed enforcement on Highway 2 between the south end of the city and Edmonton's southern limit to catch excessive speeders, pending provincial approval.
 It is already in use within Edmonton and Leduc limits, but it would be the first implementation on Highway 2.
 Some residents complained that revenue was the main objective of the project.
 Leduc mayor Greg Krischke said that the project is not a "cash cow" and the primary objective is to reduce excessive speed and increase safety for first responders.
-An Alberta Transportation study shows that 100,000 vehicles exceeded 140 kph on the stretch in 2015, and Krischke said that drivers who do not want tickets should abide by the speed limit.
+An Alberta Transportation study shows that 100,000 vehicles exceeded 140 km/h on the stretch in 2015, and Krischke said that drivers who do not want tickets should abide by the speed limit.
 However, in 2014, less than 10% of injury collisions in Alberta involved drivers travelling at unsafe speeds.
 Tailgating was a factor in almost 50% of injury collisions.